SebaVillegas/pyton-and-computervision/Practicas de Python/CodeWars/Directions Reduction/README.md

-nce upon a time, on a way through the old wild mountainous west,…
+Once upon a time, on a way through the old wild mountainous west,…

 … a man was given directions to go from one point to another.
 The directions were "NORTH", "SOUTH", "WEST", "EAST".
 Clearly "NORTH" and "SOUTH" are opposite, "WEST" and "EAST" too.